-Based on the cluster means we can characterize the three clusters4.
+Based on the cluster means we can characterize the three clusters (See Table 4).
 Cluster 1 is the “low developed LTC system cluster”.
 The cluster includes countries of Eastern Europe and Non-European OCED countries in which public LTC provision is still limited.
 The supply, especially the financial input into these clusters, is low compared to the other clusters and this affects also the performance of the systems which is relatively low.
 The systems are highly publicly financed and choice of services are majorly free and means-testing is relevant for only some of the countries.
 Still, the limited supply in these countries puts the access regulation indicators in perspective.